Sister20/tugas-besar-if3130-jaringan-komputer-bjirkom/README.md

        docker exec -it $(docker compose ps -q server) sh  // This is for server container docker exec -it $(docker compose ps -q client1) sh  // This is for client container

-3. Inside the server container, run Server.py with certain arguments
+3. Inside the server container, run Server.py with certain arguments.
+Make sure that the IP and Port is the same as the one listed in he docker-compose.yml file.

        python Server.py [-h] [-bip BROADCAST_IP] [-bp BROADCAST_PORT] [-ip INPUT_PATH]

-4. Inside the client container, run Client.py with certain arguments
+4. Inside the client container, run Client.py with certain arguments.
+Make sure that the IP and Port is the same as the one listed in he docker-compose.yml file.

        python Client.py [-h] [-cip CLIENT_IP] [-cp CLIENT_PORT] [-bip BROADCAST_IP] [-bp BROADCAST_PORT] [-op OUTPUT_PATH]